Gravitational potential in spherical topologies: Non-Euclidean Newtonian theory

 where we have in spherical coordinates $(\xi,\theta,\varphi)$

 with $a$ being dimensionless and $\dot a/a = H$ and

-As in cosmology based on Newton's equations, the density in the Poisson equation arises as the difference from the average density on $\Sigma$, i.e. it is the density deviation $\widehat{\rho}$ rather than the absolute density $\rho$.
-This is the main difference with respect to the NEN theory proposed by \cite{2009_Roukema_et_al, 2020_Barrow}, which used the absolute density that led to a white hole (see Section~3 in \cite{2021_Vigneron_c}).
+Once again, this system of equations is equivalent to the cosmological Newton equations, but with the (implicit) presence of spatial curvature (i.e. $\CR_{ij} = \CR/3 \, h_{ij}$) in the spatial derivative.
+In particular, as in cosmology based on Newton's equations, the density in the Poisson equation arises as the difference from the average density on $\Sigma$, i.e. it is the density deviation $\widehat{\rho}$ rather than the absolute density $\rho$.
+This is the main difference with respect to the NEN theory proposed by \cite{2009_Roukema_et_al, 2020_Barrow}, who used the absolute density that led to a white hole (see Sec.~3 in \cite{2022_Vigneron_b}).

-We see that the expansion law is the same as in Newton's theory, which corresponds to Friedmann's expansion law, and this holds for any inhomogeneous solution for the velocity~$\T v$.
-This implies that in a Newtonian-like theory, there are no effects of the inhomogeneities in the global expansion (such an effect is often called the cosmological backreaction in general relativity), no matter the class of topology chosen (here Euclidean, spherical or hyperbolic).
-The only difference with Newton's theory that might come from a non-Euclidean topology will therefore be a local influence on the gravitational potential and the fluid velocity, i.e. on structure formation.
-A full study of the latter case is beyond the scope of this work.
-We expect that it would best be performed using $N$-body numerical simulations adapted to this system.
-Here, we will consider the influence of the change of topology on the gravitational potential created by a single point mass.
+From Eq.~\eqref{eq::NEN_exp_2}, we see that the expansion law is the same as in Newton's theory, which corresponds to Friedmann's expansion law, and this holds for any inhomogeneous solution for $\rho$ and $\T v$.
+This implies that there are no effects of the inhomogeneities in the global expansion (such an effect is often called the cosmological backreaction in general relativity), no matter the class of topology chosen (here Euclidean, spherical or hyperbolic), thus answering the question raised in \cite{2022_Vigneron}.
+Therefore, the only difference with (Euclidean) Newton's theory that might come from a non-Euclidean topology will be a local influence on structure formation, coming either from spatial curvature or the precise choice of topology, i.e. the choice of multiconnexity.
+A full study of these effects requires a $N$-body simulation with the above system of equations.
+A $N$-body simulation requires knowledge of the gravitational potential related to a single point mass obtained as a solution of the Poisson Eq.~\eqref{eq::NEN_Poisson} with a Dirac $\delta$ field for $\rho$.
+In the following we present this solution in the case where $\Sigma$ is a spherical manifold and as a function of the (multiconnected) topology, i.e. as a function of the shape of the Universe.